OysteinAmundsen/gymsystems/README.md

 This will run a continuous build and browsersync session for the frontend.
 Use this if you are developing the client.
 This starts up a small development server on [localhost:4200](http://localhost:4200), with a proxy to the backend so all api calls will work seamlessly.

 ## Architecture

+We've based the system on a NodeJS Express server using MySQL backend over Docker, serving an Angular 2 frontend.

 ### Server

 We chose a NodeJS Express backend for this, as it was the easiest to setup and is super-fast.
 The database connection is handled by [`TypeORM`](https://typeorm.github.io), and the whole server concists basically of CRUD controllers using [`routing-controllers`](https://github.com/pleerock/routing-controllers) and [`typeorm-routing-controllers-extension`](https://github.com/typeorm/typeorm-routing-controllers-extensions).
 This was super-easy to setup and is feels very similar to Spring for Java.